xtremexp/UT4X-Converter/README.TXT

 Limitations / Issues
 ------------------------------
+- [UT99] Some textures may not be correctly aligned
 - Extraction of sound ressources only works with Windows
 - Movers are replaced with lift actor which won't work correctly for doors
-- Since Unreal Engine 4 does not support sheet brushes (e.g: flat lava/water surface, ...) , and as the converter does not remove all of them, some "bsp holes" may appear (in that case try to find out all these brushes and remove them until bsp holes dissapear)
+- Since Unreal Engine 4 does not support sheet brushes (e.g: flat lava/water surface, ...) , and as the converter does not remove all of them, some "bsp holes" may appear (in that case try to find out all these brushes and remove them until bsp holes disapear)

 License
 ------------------------------